RamlyBurger/FoodHunter/docs/reports/STUDENT_1_REPORT_Section_5.md

 2. Attacker uses dictionary attack against FoodHunter login
 3. Users with weak passwords are compromised within minutes
 4. Attacker gains access to multiple accounts using common password lists
+5. Compromised accounts can be used for fraud or sold on dark web markets

+**Impact if Unmitigated:**
+- Mass account compromise affecting many users simultaneously
+- Reputation damage to FoodHunter platform
+- Regulatory compliance issues (PDPA violations)
+- Financial losses from fraudulent transactions

 ---